 Use aesthetics to your advantage: Toy with software, such as PowerPoint, Canva, or Procreate, to create gorgeous slides and savvy visuals to keep the motivation going.
 Use gamification elements to foster a healthy and fun competition.
 Host “Zoom bingo” events engage students in peer teaching session- let them take center stage and see the creative juices flow.

 Do not fear technology: In case you consider yourself not to be very tech-savvy, don’t beat yourself up about it.
-Learn as much as you can and delegate specific technology-related tasks to skilful students.
-Not only will that enhance their engagement, but it will foster a sense of community.
+Learn as much as you can and delegate specific technology-related tasks to skillful students.
+Not only will that enhance their engagement through webinars, but it will foster a sense of community.

 Normalize feedback: As we move towards more technology-enhanced learning, navigating the territory and knowing what worked and what did not is becoming increasingly difficult for our learners.
 They need to be guided at every step, so we should embed feedback within the teaching process to make this transition seamless.
 Provide timely feedback at all stages using audio, visual, or written communication.
 Make sure it is detailed and helps the student understand how to move ahead.
 Keep checking on yourself, too.
 Reflect on teaching practices frequently to help put things in perspective.
 This will aid in better planning and decreasing anxiety relating to upcoming sessions.